kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

         // that should be included in the InferencePool.
 ModelServers should not
         // be with any other Service or InferencePool, that behavior is not supported
         // and will result in sub-optimal utilization.
+/* REVIEW: This is generally true for all services, but since the ig needs to deal with monitoring, health checking, and changes to membership in the pool (i.e. a member removed from the selector or gracefully shutting down), I think it's more of a distraction than necessary. */
         ModelServerSelector map[string]string `json:"modelServerSelector,omitempty"`
 }
 ```